Cholesterol and Health title

 Other cholesterol-lowering drugs

 Other organisations tested other drugs.
-The World Health Organisation sponsored its own trial with Clofibrate (Atromid).
-This too was targeted against cholesterol and was confidently expected to lower blood cholesterol levels by 30%.
+The World Health Organisation sponsored its own trial — World Health Organization Cooperative Trial on Primary Prevention of Ischaemic Heart Disease — using a fibrate, Clofibrate (Atromid).
+Clofibrate too was targeted against cholesterol and was confidently expected to lower blood cholesterol levels by 30%.

-In the WHO clofibrate trial, as the Table demonstrates, Clofibrate killed more than it saved.
+To put this all in a nutshell: In the WHO clofibrate trial, clofibrate killed more than it saved.

 Cause of death